 The Great House, located in the centre of Braintree includes two ground floor bars, function room, snooker room, cellar, small garden, and a three-bedroom apartment on the top floor.

 The Great House is held in Trust for the Members and the Club is managed by a General Committee elected by the members in accordance with the Club rules.
 This, comprises six officers, president, chairman, two vice-chairs, treasurer and secretary, and 8 committee members.

 A programme of social events is organised and promoted by individuals for the benefit of members.
 The programme includes tribute acts, quizzes, BBQ’s, long weekends away, days out, visits to the theatre, trips to the dogs and horse racing.
 Any member can offer to arrange and manage a function.

 In addition to being used on a regular basis by The Lions, British Legion, Young Rotarians, Outdoor Pursuits Club, Friday Club, and the Association of Beekeepers, the function room is available for hire to members for christenings, birthday parties, weddings, anniversaries, and wakes.

-The Club employs a full-time steward & stewardess who live on the premises.
+The Club employs a full-time steward who lives on the premises.
 The Steward is responsible for day to day operations and the smooth running of the Club.
-Their duties include but are not limited to management and cleanliness of the cellar, bars, and kitchen.
-Full details of duties and responsibilities are incorporated in their Contract of Employment.
+His duties include but are not limited to management and cleanliness of the cellar, bars, and kitchen.
+Full details of duties and responsibilities are incorporated in his Contract of Employment.

 The Great House